-The Fall of Atlantis fountain show takes place near the Forum Shops at Caesars Palace around the aquarium.
-I know you might have seen plenty of fountain show, but nothing like this one.
+The Fall of Atlantis fountain show near the Forum Shops at Caesars Palace around the aquarium.
+I know you might have seen plenty of fountain shows, but nothing like this one.
 This show entertains audiences with special effects and animatronics figures.
-In this show, the statues of Atlantis family come live and animatronics statues acting out the story of the fall of Atlantis.
-The Fountains, lasers, fire, steam and sound effects add to the excitement of the action.
-The show plays every hour starting at 11 a.m. till 11 pm or midnight, according to the day of the week.
+In this show, the statues of the Atlantis family come to life, and animatronics statues act out the story of the fall of Atlantis.
+The Fountains, lasers, fire, steam, and sound effects add to the excitement of the action.
+The show plays every hour starting at 11 am.
+Till 11 pm or midnight, according to the day of the week.

 Click a picture with the Welcome to Fabulous Las Vegas sign

 This is the most famous sign I have ever seen.
-Whoever goes to Las Vegas, click picture with this sign.
+Whoever goes to Las Vegas, click a picture with this sign.
 I don’t know why?
-This sign is south of the strip on the way to the Airport and in the middle of the road.
+This sign is located south of the strip.
+You cannot miss it when you are on the way to the airport because it’s right in the middle of the road.
 They do have a small parking lot where you can park.
 You will find a line to get the picture, so get in line and wait for your turn.
-If you are going after dark, then take your camera to get a good picture.
-I struggled with my phone for taking the picture.
+Take your camera to get a good shot if you are going after dark.
+I struggled with my phone to take the picture.

 Explore New York in Las Vegas

-The New York-New York Hotel & Casino imitate the skyline of New York City.
-They also have featured Brooklyn Bridge and Statue of Liberty.
-You can feel like you are roaming in New York city.
+The New York-New York Hotel & Casino imitates the skyline of New York City.
+They also have featured the Brooklyn Bridge and the Statue of Liberty.
+You can feel like you are roaming in New York City.
 The difference is you can walk everywhere and reach in a short amount of time.
 It also offers a roller coaster ride, which is paid.
 I love the idea of building New York in Las Vegas.

 Garden at Wynn Hotel

-Indoor Garden of the Wynn Hotel is simply stunning.
-It feels like walking between the trees and flower balls are hanging from the trees.
+The Indoor Garden of the Wynn Hotel is simply stunning.
+It feels like walking among the trees, and flower balls hang from the trees.
 As it was Christmas when we visited, It was decorated with lights.
 I love the variation of color in the flower ball.
 Also, don’t forget to check the carousel decorated with flowers.
-Such a wonderful display.
+It is such an incredible display.

 Few other spots to explore

-- The chandelier: – It is a lounge in Hotel Cosmopolitan in the shape of Chandelier
+- The chandelier: – It is a lounge in Hotel Cosmopolitan in the shape of a Chandelier.

-- Venice in Las Vegas: – The Venetian hotel and casino architecture are inspired by the city of Venice, Italy.
-There are shops on both sides of the canal, which runs through the center of the mall.
+- Venice in Las Vegas: – The Venetian hotel and casino architecture are inspired by Venice, Italy.
+There are shops on both sides of the canal, which runs through the mall’s center.

-- You don’t have to go to Egypt to see sphinx: – The Luxor Hotel has inspired by ancient Egypt architecture and build a pyramid and sphinx in the hotel premises.
-Hence, you can explore ancient Egypt creatures on the Las Vegas strip.
+- You don’t have to go to Egypt to see the sphinx: – The Luxor Hotel has inspired by ancient Egyptian architecture and built a pyramid and sphinx in the hotel premises.
+Hence, you can explore ancient Egyptian creatures on the Las Vegas strip.